-Employer responses to the use of and nature of social media usage have received a lot of attention particularly through the press.
-In some cases, inappropriate use of social media has resulted in disciplinary action.
+Employer responses to the use of and nature of social media usage have received a high level of attention particularly through the press.
+In some cases inappropriate use of social media has resulted in disciplinary action.

-To date, the following usage of social media has resulted in disciplinary action across a broad range of professions.
+Currently there are three kinds of usage that have resulted in disciplinary action across a broad sample of professions.

 - Postings that reveal work-related misbehaviour.
-Feigning illness then posting images of yourself in leisure activities. - Postings that express views that employers do not wish to be connected with or that are considered offensive about your employer. - Postings connecting an adult and a minor that are deemed inappropriate.

-- Posting images of students and/or their work without photographic consent and agreement arranged by your school or institution. - Posting of examination work on social-media platforms.
+Feigning illness then posting images of yourself in leisure activities - Postings that express views that employers do not wish to be connected with, or that are considered offensive about your employers - Postings connecting an adult and a minor that are deemed inappropriate. - Posting images of students and/or their work without photographic consent and agreement arranged by your school or institution.

 Please be aware that this advice is not exhaustive.
 A good rule of thumb is not to post anything you would not wish everyone to see.
 Social media and internet usage is changing all the time.
-If you have any further questions or if anything is unclear, then contact info@nsead.org
+If you have any further questions or if anything is unclear then contact info@nsead.org